ricardo-pc/STAT243-GA-DEV/README.md

     fitting methods and validation of user inputs).
 Kea wrote about half of the tests.
 She also wrote most of the final README document.

--   **Lyla Traylor:** Lyla found a couple more places to improve vectorization of the code.
+-   **Lyla Traylor:** Lyla found one more place to improve vectorization of the code.
 Lyla also added the tournament selection and double-point crossover functionality.
 She wrote the other half of the tests.